c-jimenez/open-ocpp/README.md

 * 2 : TLS with HTTP Basic Authentication
 * 3 : TLS with Client Side Certificates

-The OCPP use cases to dynamically switch between Security Profiles is not implemented yet.
+In Charge Point role, the stack will automatically disconnect and then reconnect to the Central System after one of the following parameters has been modified :
-Only the automatic reconnexion when the **AuthorizationKey** parameter has been modified is implemented.
+* **AuthorizationKey**

-To switch between Security Profiles, the user application will have to : stop the stack, modify the connexion parameters, restart the stack.
+* **Security Profile**

 #### Security events